Gardeners Woolwich: Recycling and Sustainability for Greener Gardens

 Partnerships extend beyond transfer stations.
 We collaborate with charities and social enterprises to give garden materials a second life.
 Examples include working with Groundwork London on community compost projects, supporting local charity reuse schemes that repurpose potted plants and soil, and donating surplus topsoil and untreated timber to community growing projects in Woolwich.
 These links boost circularity and deliver social value as well as ecological benefit.

-Community composting hub processing green waste As part of our sustainability pledge we run educational sessions for community groups and gardeners (not how-to guides, but awareness sessions), and we coordinate bulk deliveries to local reprocessors to reduce repeated journeys.
+A close-up view of a garden bed featuring vibrant red and pink flowering plants with green foliage, bordered by dark, well-tilled soil, in an outdoor setting.
+A light-skinned hand is visible holding a garden fork, tending to the plants, while a green plastic watering can sits nearby on the soil.
+In the background, there is dense green shrubbery, indicating a maintained and developed garden space suitable for landscaping and outdoor planting services in Woolwich.
+The scene suggests active gardening work, with natural daylight illuminating the area, emphasizing the healthy growth of the flowers and the tidy appearance of the garden bed, aligned with professional gardening and landscaping practices.
+As part of our sustainability pledge we run educational sessions for community groups and gardeners (not how-to guides, but awareness sessions), and we coordinate bulk deliveries to local reprocessors to reduce repeated journeys.
 Our logistics strategy focuses on consolidation: fewer, fuller loads to transfer stations, which improves the greenhouse gas balance of green waste handling and helps meet the recycling percentage target we’ve set.

 Our sustainability commitments include tracking performance and publishing annual summaries of diverted landfill volume, compost produced, woodchip reused and the percentage of materials directed to social enterprises.
 We monitor contamination rates to fine-tune our colour-coded separation systems and collaborate with borough waste teams to align collection schedules.
 This coordination helps support borough-wide targets for reduced landfill and increased recycling.